-What 6 Young Climate Activists Do Every Day To Fight For The Planet
+The One Thing Young Climate Activists Say You Must Do To Help Save The Planet

 Young people in the U.S. say they don't want to be activists — but they feel like they have to be when the adults in charge of their country have failed to take action to protect the planet.
 Teens and young adults here and across the globe are founding nonprofits and marching to demand that elected officials support policies that protect the environment, rather than fossil fuel companies.
 And these teens and young adults aren't just talking the talk.
 When they're not striking from school, these climate change activists are taking daily actions, big and small, to help save the planet.